-On 22 ft. front bed models the dinette table has a telescoping pedestal leg.
-To lower, release the black compression clamp lever on the pedestal leg and push the table down.
-Once lowered, clamp the lever back to lock the leg in position.
-On the bottom of the table top a latch is installed and can be released to allow the table top to slide out towards the aisle.
-Use the dinettes backrests to cover the table top and complete the conversion.
+For models with a telescoping pedestal leg, release the black compression clamp levers on the pedestal leg and push the table down.
+Once lowered, clamp the levers back into place to lock the leg into the lowered position.
+Place the backrest cushions over the tabletop to complete the conversion.